-First you need to add Timber initialization code; by planting a “debug tree” you set the type of logger you want to use.
-The same debug tree provides all the basic features you might want to use in Android development.
+To kick things off, you need to add the Timber initialization code.
+By planting a “debug tree” you set the type of logger you want to use.
+This same debug tree provides all the basic features you might want to use in Android development.

 - Log data could be exported or redistributed when needed without changing or opening the original log file.

 Using real devices is an expensive approach and it is getting harder and harder for both iOS and Android as there are hundreds of different device models and operating system variants available.
-Emulators solve this issue but they do not mimic the real device and real life scenarios.
+Then there’s the fact that users are spread all around the world, which can make it impossible to contact them.
+Emulators solve this issue to an extent, but they do not mimic the real device and real life scenarios.

 Bugfender, in contrast, allows you to recreate any bug on any device, anywhere in the world – without bothering your user base.
 It accumulates factors like bugs caused by network, battery, other apps and virtually everything else as it generated detailed logs.